USEPA/Rapid-Benefit-Indicators-Tools/README.md

 This EPA report presents the RBI Approach using an example application to wetland restoration.
 In this guide, each step of the RBI Approach is introduced by an overview section that summarizes the step and explains how to apply it.
 Following the full walkthrough of each step, you will find “Step in Action” pages that demonstrate how the step is applied in a real-world scenario, using an example application to freshwater wetland restoration in the Woonasquatucket River Watershed in Rhode Island, USA.

 ###Rapid Benefit Indicator (RBI) Checklist Tool
 Interatcive, Macro-Enabled Excel workbook (.xlsm).
+Also accessible from [US EPA](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=331110 "EPA Science Inventory").

 **Description:**
 This tool accompanies the guidebook and provides a way to record information and compare sites using the RBI Approach.
 This spreadsheet-based tool includes prompts to guide you through the assessment process, and automatically summarizes your entries.